UNIS Hanoi Address

 How to apply diversity in early childhood education is certainly a major challenge for educators, especially since the concept remains alien to the vast majority of schoolteachers.
 Furthermore, even parents might not be aware of this concept, so it is a good idea to start with the adults first.

-Establish Strong Links between Parents and Educators
+1. Establish Connection Between Parents and Educators

 Both educators and parents have to work together to effectively promote diversity in early childhood education.
 This means that parents and educators will first have to familiarise themselves with the concept and exchange what they have learned to better understand the subject matter.